emarteca/emarteca.github.io/_publications/icse22.pdf.md

 Test generation for JavaScript API functions with asynchronous callback arguments.
 This is building off of previous work [LambdaTester](https://dl.acm.org/doi/pdf/10.1145/3276531), which was a test generator for higher-order JavaScript functions -- we are extending this to work with asynchronous callbacks.

 Recommended citation: Arteca, Ellen, Sebastian Harner, Michael Pradel, and Frank Tip.
-"Nessie: Automatically Testing JavaScript APIs with Asynchronous Callbacks." <i>In submission to Proceedings of the International Conference on Software Engineering, ICSE </i> (2021).
+"Nessie: Automatically Testing JavaScript APIs with Asynchronous Callbacks." <i>2022 44th International Conference on Software Engineering (ICSE)</i>.
+IEEE, 2022.